-David Barnard co-ordinates the Club Walks programme for 2019 - he has confirmed the dates of all walks through 2019 and they are listed on the "Club Diary" webpage.
-Brief details of each walk are show towards the bottom of this webpage
+David Barnard co-ordinates the Club Walks programme for 2020 - he has confirmed the dates of all walks through this year and they are listed on the "Club Diary" webpage.
+Brief details of each walk we have done since 2017 are show below on this webpage

-THE NEXT CLUB WALK will be held early next year - look our for details that will be shown below
+THE NEXT CLUB WALK will be held on Tuesday 14th April 2020 - details will be shown below shortly

 A brief record of 2019 walks